For Better or For Worse by Lynn Johnston for October 28, 2013

 8. Opus bill

-DW Premium Member over 10 years ago
+DW Premium Member about 11 years ago

 However, don’t forget that during the 80’s the US led the buildup of military in Europe.
 This could be what the reference is to, but again it is forgetting the Vietnam war during their childhood period.
 This European buildup was based on the belief that a war with Russia was imminent at the time.
 At the height of build up, there were approximately 300,000 US service members in Europe.
 The area thought to be the planned route of attack was through the Fulda gap.
 On one side, the Russians had several divisions stationed, with the US having similar numbers.
 Part of the US defense was to heavily mine the area, in the event of an attack, to slow the Russian advance.
 There is book out regarding this information that is interesting.